What is outbound sales?

 To improve outbound sales performance, you must track key sales metrics and continuously optimize based on the data.
 Top sales teams break down these metrics by channel, campaign, segment, sales rep, and time to find opportunities for improvement.

-Reply and Connect Rates
+Reply and connect rates

 Reply rate measures the percentage of outreach that gets a response.
 Connect rate tracks the percentage of calls where a rep reaches a live person.
 These are leading indicators of messaging and targeting effectiveness.